Important: Visit VC Emergency for the Latest Fire Updates and Emergency Information.

 Plan review is active for 360 days from the day the permit application is made, and it expires by limitation.
 Prior to expiration, the owner/agent may request an extension of up to 360 days by justifying his/her reasons for the extension.

-Every permit issued by the Building Official under the provisions of this Code shall expire by limitation and become null and void if the building or work authorized by such permit is not commenced within six months after the date of issuance of such permit or if the building or work authorized by such permit is suspended or abandoned at any time after the work is commenced for a period of six months, or if the work authorized by such permit does not receive final inspection approval within three years from the issuance date of the permit.
+Every permit issued by the Building Official under the provisions of this Code shall expire by limitation and become null and void if the work authorized by such permit is not commenced within 12 months after the permit issuance date, or if the work authorized by such permit is suspended or abandoned for a period of 180 days or more, at any time after the work is commenced.

-The Building Official may, without requiring payment of an additional permit fee, extend the time for action by the permittee for a period not exceeding six months upon written request by the permittee, showing that circumstances beyond the control of the permittee have prevented action from being taken.
-No permit shall be extended more than once.
+The Building Official may, without requiring payment of an additional permit fee, extend the time for action by the permittee one or more times, for good cause, upon written request by the permittee showing that circumstances beyond the control of the permittee have prevented action from being taken.
+Permit extensions may be approved by the Building Official, in writing, for periods not exceeding 180 days from the permit extension date.

 Since anonymous complaints are not accepted, you need to call our office ( 805-654-2771 ) and get a complaint form.